danieljamessmith/blog/posts/BTE2/index.md

     $f\otimes g : E^2\longrightarrow \mathbb{R}$ is defined by
     $f\otimes g(x,y) = f(x)g(y).$

+---

-## Remark 1
+## Remark 2.2.4

  This is not the most compact and elegant way of defining independence of random variables through the independence of the $\sigma$-algebras they generate.
 However this definition is equivalent, more intuitive and will suffice for our purposes.

-# References
+# References:

-1. Josephine Evans. *MA359 Measure Theory*, 2022.
+- [1.]
+Josephine Evans. *MA359 Measure Theory*, 2022.
 Warwick Mathematics Institute, University of Warwick.
-2. Paul Chleboun. *ST318 Probability Theory*, 2022.
+- [2.]
+Paul Chleboun. *ST318 Probability Theory*, 2022.
 Department of Statistics, University of Warwick.